PurpurMC/PurpurDocs/docs/Configuration.md

 #### note-block-ignore-above
 - **default**: false
 - **description**: Set to true for note blocks to continue making sound even if there is a block above it

+#### impose-teleport-restrictions-on-gateways
+- **default**: false
+- **description**: Set to true to impose teleport restrictions on gateways.
+This broadcasts the `EntityTeleportHinderedEvent` event which gives the ability to retry teleports if they fail due to having passengers/being vehicles

 ### ridable-settings